Rockbank Station works

 We’ve made good progress on the Rockbank Station rebuild, including installing the new overpass and platform canopies, building lift shafts and stairwells and starting work on the new car park.

 The next step is to demolish and rebuild the station platforms.
 To do this safely trains will not stop to pick up or drop off passengers at Rockbank Station for a period of two months.

 Rockbank Station changes

-Train services will resume on the Ballarat line from Monday 8 July, with the exception of Rockbank Station, where trains will not stop to pick up or drop off passengers until late August while the two platforms are demolished and rebuilt.
+Trains will not stop to pick up or drop off passengers until late August while the two platforms are demolished and rebuilt.
+From Monday 8 July, shuttle buses will run between Rockbank Station and Caroline Springs Station, connecting with train services.